seangoodvibes/DelugeDocs/docs/contributing/deluge-style-guide.md

 ## Modes

-Modes provide different ways of working with tracks and clips.
+Modes provide different ways of working with and playing tracks and clips.
 They are mutually exclusive, meaning only one mode can be used at a given time.
+Each mode is associated with a View which is the user interface for configuring the mode.

 Arranger Mode
-: Allows you to arrange a song chronologically from beginning to end.
+: Allows you to arrange a song chronologically from beginning to end using Arranger View.
 Each track is represented by a single row on a timeline.
 The clips for a given track are placed in sequence from left to right.

 Song Mode
 : Allows you to work with tracks and clips using two main views: Rows View and Grid View.